Charlie9009/CI_MS1_MYGYM/README.md

 I want the customer to tell their friends and family how much they enjoy my website.

 I want the customer to feel it's worth signing up for the service.

+## Testing

+## Validator testing

+* **HTML**

+    * No errors were found on index.html when passing through WC3 Validator, [index.html](https://github.com/Charlie9009/CI_MS1_MYGYM/blob/master/docs/validation/html_index_validator.JPG)

+    * No errors were found on index.html when passing through WC3 Validator

+    * No errors were found on index.html when passing through WC3 Validator

+    * No errors were found on index.html when passing through WC3 Validator